Monday, December 23, 2024

 The party's struggle with the land market continues.
 As Yulia Tymoshenko stated, the Batkivshchyna faction convinced its parliamentary colleagues not to introduce the second stage of land reform from January 1, 2024.
 According to her, the leaders of parliamentary factions and Prime Minister Denis Shmigal agreed to develop a legal mechanism that would postpone the land issue until the end of the war.

-In addition to “Batkivshchyna”, it is also proposed to postpone the reform of the land market All-Ukrainian Agrarian Council (VAR).
+In addition to “Batkivshchyna”, he also proposes postponing the reform of the land market All-Ukrainian Agrarian Council (VAR).
 This the organization proposes not to increase the limit of land owned by one legal entity to 10 thousand hectares, and keep the current restriction in 100 ha both for citizens and legal entities.

-VAR claims that as a result, Ukrainian farmers are experiencing perhaps the most difficult trials in the entire history of independence - they constantly suffer financial and physical damage due to blocked ports, the destruction of production facilities, shelling and mining of Ukrainian fields.
-In such conditions, domestic agricultural producers have been operating at a loss for two years now, so increasing the limit on land in one hand will not bring any practical benefit to small and medium-sized agricultural producers; they now simply do not have the funds to purchase agricultural land.
+VAR claims that as a result, Ukrainian farmers are going through perhaps the most difficult trials in the entire history of independence - they constantly suffer financial and physical damage due to blocked ports, the destruction of production facilities, shelling and mining of Ukrainian fields.
+In such conditions, domestic agricultural producers have been operating at a loss for the second year, so increasing the limit on land in one hand will not bring any practical benefit to small and medium-sized agricultural producers; they now simply do not have the funds to purchase agricultural land.

 “Increasing the limit of agricultural land ownership, under current conditions, can only be beneficial to those companies that have the opportunity to obtain financing abroad, by attracting loans, issuing bonds, etc. — that is, a small number of agricultural companies.
 The remaining agricultural producers will remain deprived of this opportunity at least until the end of the war,” says the VAR’s appeal to the government and parliament.